Spin excitations of half-doped bilayer manganites: intermediate phase: Results: effects of different coupling parameters.

 \subsection{Effect of long-range inter-chain couplings: $\As$ and $\Bs$}

+We refer the reader to \ref{sec.FcandAd}, for a thorough discussion of the effects of the magnitude and sign of the intra-chain NNN couplings along the zig-zag chains $\Fc$ and $\Ad$, in our notation of figure~\ref{FIG-1} and equation~\eqref{EQ2}.
+We show that, in contrast to suggestions made in previous works~\citep{Senff}, the effects of these two couplings are noticeably different not only on the classical energy (and the resulting stable intermediate phase) but even more so on the quantum magnons, where different magnon branches are affected by each NNN intra-chain exchange interaction.
+In particular, in the \ref{sec.FcandAd} we show that $\Fc$ and $\Ad$ are respectively relevant to determine the top and bottom of the gap in the magnon spectrum of the bilayer manganite.

-To end this section, we discuss the effect of the NNN coupling terms between the zig-zag chains which, to our knowledge, had not been included before in fits to INS results for half-doped manganites.
+Here, we discuss the effect of NNN coupling terms between the zig-zag chains which, to our knowledge, have not been included before in fits to INS results for half-doped manganites.
 In the following we will show our findings, in particular how each of them affects the different magnon branches.
-In section~\ref{sec.Discussion} we will discuss their relevance to obtain an improved fit for the magnetic excitations measured in \BCom{Pr}{Ca}{0.9}{Sr}{0.1}.

-Concretely, we decided to include these inter-chain NNN coupling parameters in the model, to be able to take into account spin differentiation (charge disproportionation) effects: $\As$ between $S_2$-$S_2$ spins, and $\Bs$ between $S_1$-$S_1$ spins.
+In section~\ref{sec.Discussion} we will discuss their relevance to obtain an improved fit for the magnetic excitations measured in \BCom{Pr}{Ca}{0.9}{Sr}{0.1}~\cite{Johnstone}.
+Concretely, we decided to include these inter-chain NNN coupling parameters in the model, to be able to take into account charge disproportionation effects: $\As$ between $S_2$ spins, and $\Bs$ between $S_1$ spins.

-As shown in figure~\ref{FIG-9}, the main effect of non-zero antiferromagnetic $\As $ couplings between $S_2$ spins is to increase almost rigidly the energies of all upper magnon branches (those above the magnon gap), while the only most relevant change to energies of lower magnon branches (those below the magnon gap) is produced around BZ points I and II (lifting the lowest-energy magnon branch about 2 meV, at I and II).
+As shown in figure~\ref{FIG-5}, the main effect of non-zero antiferromagnetic $\As $ couplings between $S_2$ spins is to increase almost rigidly the energies of all upper magnon branches (those above the magnon gap), while the only most relevant change to energies of lower magnon branches (those below the magnon gap) is produced around BZ points I and II (lifting the lowest-energy magnon branch about 2 meV, at I and II).